 For students in high school or college, they may want a quieter, private space.
 This may mean they have a desk in their bedroom or in a part of the home that’s free of distractions.
 Just as a student would have the routine of attending class in the same classroom or building on a regular basis, the same consistency can be created at home with a designated study space.

 Help the young learner stay organized

 Just as classes have gone virtual, so have calendars, schedules, and assignment lists.
 One way to help an early learner stay organized is by placing a cork board, whiteboard, or chalkboard with class schedules and assignments by their designated learning space.
 This board could also be a place where the parent writes out their own schedule to coordinate with their child.
 As a bonus, your kid can get creative and personalize their workspace to really make it feel like it’s theirs.

 Another way to help your child stay organized is by using empty storage bins where the early learner can keep all of their daily supplies, such as pencils, papers, and notebooks.
 This way, both you and your child won’t lose track of their school supplies.
 A label maker could really help transform any workspace into one that feels neat and organized.
 Another tip is to use color-coded labels or stickers if your child is more visual.

 Choose the best home internet for students

 Not only do you want to ensure your student has a strong internet connection to get their school work finished, you may want to consider creating a child account on the computer they use, especially for early learners.
-This child account can help protect your child from accessing content you don’t want them to, especially if you’re multitasking while working and you’re not able to monitor them all day.
-You could also consider installing a browser extension to protect privacy and increase security, which could help prevent online tracking or possible malware attacks.
+This account can help protect your child from accessing content you don’t want them to, especially if you’re multitasking while working and you’re not able to monitor them all day.
+You could also consider installing a browser extension to protect privacy and increase security.
+This could help prevent online tracking or possible malware attacks.

 Make time for a break